doubleunion/doubleunion-dot-org/pages/visit.md

 ### Accessibility

-The building that Double Union is located in is fully ADA compliant.
-There is a large elevator to get to the space, and there is an accessible bathroom inside.
-To access the space, take the elevator to the first floor (1).
-The upper (loft) area of the space is accessible by elevator (floor 1M).
+When Double Union reopens again, we plan to remain fully ADA compliant.
+We'll add access information when we get there, such as elevator details!

-Double Union is actively working to create a culture where we create and maintain accessible space.
-We will add more accessibility information as we go on, and would love feedback on how to improve.
+Double Union actively works to create a culture where we create and maintain accessible space.